johager/Contacts/README.md

 - The UI is created programmatically: Interface Builder isn't used.
 - There is a firstName and a lastName instead of just a name.
 - The contacts are sorted by "lastName, firstName".
+- The Save button is only active if the contact can be created or updated.

 ### Technoloy